The Benefit of Being Bayesian in Online Conformal Prediction: Algorithm and Analysis

 where $\delta(r^*_t)$ is the distribution with point mass at $r^*_t$.
 This is used to replace the undiscounted empirical distribution in the belief update, i.e., Eq.(\ref{eq:belief}) is replaced by

 After that, the prediction head remains unchanged, i.e., $r_t(\alpha)=q_\alpha(P_t)$.

 Similar to Theorem~\ref{thm:main} and \ref{thm:regret}, we can show that \textsc{Discounted} simulates the $\beta$-discounted non-linearized FTRL, which is equipped with a $\beta$-discounted regret bound.
-Importantly, reasonable step sizes $\lambda_t$ become constant (rather than decreasing), which emphasizes the crucial role of the prior $P_0$: instead of only using $P_0$ to regularize the beginning of the CP game, \textsc{Discounted} continually mix $P_0$ into its algorithm belief with constant weight, such that it does not ``overfit the current environment''. \begin{restatable}{theorem}{discounted} With $\lambda_t=\lambda=\frac{\sqrt{1-\beta}}{\beta+\sqrt{1-\beta}}$ and the uniform $P_0$, the output $r_t(\alpha)$ of \textsc{Discounted} satisfies
+Importantly, reasonable step sizes $\lambda_t$ become constant (rather than decreasing), which emphasizes the crucial role of the prior $P_0$: instead of only using $P_0$ to regularize the beginning of the CP game, \textsc{Discounted} continually mix $P_0$ into its algorithm belief with constant weight, such that it does not ``overfit the current environment''.